hydepress/jekyll-themes/05_misc/ellekasai-resumecards.md

 ---
-title: "Elle Kasais's Resume Cards"
+title: "Elle Kasai's Resume Cards"
 ---

 ResumeCards is a Markdown based resume generator.
 It looks great on mobile/desktop and can be saved as PDF.